grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 Grafana Enterprise offers an alternative to recorded rules in the form of recorded queries that can be executed against any data source.

-For more information on recording rules, refer to [Create recording rules][create-recording-rules].
+For more information on recording rules, refer to [Create recording rules](ref:create-recording-rules).

 ## Comparison between alert rule types